-This region contains the states of Assam, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland and Tripura - collectively called the Seven Sisters.
+This region contains of seven states - Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland and Tripura collectively called the Seven Sisters.

 It is the eastern-most region of India, surrounded by China (South Tibet) in the north, Myanmar in the east, Bangladesh in the southwest, and Bhutan in the northwest.
 It is connected to the rest of the country via a narrow 20 km (13 mi) Siliguri corridor.